 2. When Kevin Mills moved into his first apartment, he soon realized he couldn’t live on just take-out food alone, so he called his mother, Nancy.
 She taught him to cook, and now the two of them have put together a collection of easy recipes (actually, they’re graded and most Very Easy or Easy, a few are Not So Easy) for inexperienced cooks, along with lots of “Mom tips” and “Mom warnings.”
 (Because Kevin’s girlfriend is a vegetarian, more than half the recipes are vegetarian.)
 “Help, My Apartment Has a Kitchen,” is fun and very useful! $12.

 3. While not at all essential to any kitchen, this coffee mug sporting the Dr. Suess blessing of “Oh the Places You’ll Go!” is like a perpetual congratulatory message for someone who’s accomplished something remarkable.
 About $11.

 4. Nothing is more essential than coffee.
-This Mr. Coffee coffee maker has no bells or whistles, but it’s a reliable workhorse that will make hundreds and hundreds of great cups of coffee for about $22.
+This Mr. Coffee coffee maker has no bells or whistles, but it’s a reliable workhorse that will make hundreds and hundreds of great cups of coffee.

 6. Oven mitts are essential and this silicon set get very high reviews.
 You don’t want to skimp on safety, especially with novices running the kitchen!
 This pair from Kitchen Elements is flexible, heat resistant to 425 F., and even machine washable.
 About $18.

 7. No one should have to live without a slow cooker.
 This 3-quart Crockpot model is a basic starter model.
-The price of about $20 is very reasonable because it reflects the lack of a digital timer.
+The price very reasonable because it reflects the lack of a digital timer.
 It uses manual operation, which means you turn it on and you turn it off.
 It’s the no brainer of slow cooking!